fortuna/transports/README.md

 > Adaptor + Adaptor = Adaptor

-## Service connections
+## Service Client

-Service Clients connect to a host:port and, on connection, gives you a server Stream to write data to and read from the server.
+A **Service Clients** connects to a host:port and, on connection, gives you a server Stream to write data to and read from the server.
+They work a lot like a forward-proxy.

+## Service Server

-Service Servers listen on a host:port and, on connection, gives you a client Stream to write data to and read from the client.
+A **Service Server** listens on a host:port and, on connection, gives you a client Stream to write data to and read from the client.
+They work a lot like a reverse-proxy.

 # Implementations

 You can find multiple implementations for all those concepts at [transports/transports.ts](transports/transports.ts).
-You can find examples using those implementations at [examples/](examples).

-Building blocks:

-Streams
-* `childProcessStream`: Starts a subprocess and returns a Stream from its standard IO

-Adaptors
-* `newCommandAdaptor`: Creates an Adaptor using the `childProcessStreams` for the two input commands

-Services
-* `AdaptedServiceClient`: Allows you to adapt server Streams from an existing ServiceClient

-Implementations:

-Adaptors:
-* newEncryptedAdaptor
-* newGzipAdaptor
-* newExternalGzipAdaptor

-Services
-* DirectTcpClient
-* TcpServer
+Multiple examples on how to use the transports can be found on the [Examples page](examples/).